-Complete Guide to the Taxation of Rental Income
+Complete Guide to the Taxation of Rental Income in France

-As part of our Guide on buying a rental property in France, this article focuses on the taxation of rental income for those owning a property in their own name or via French transparent real estate company (a société civile immobilière or ‘SCI’).
+As part of our guide on buying a rental property in France, this article focuses on the taxation of rental income for those owning a property in their own name or via French transparent real estate company (a société civile immobilière or ‘SCI’).

 French Income Tax